hchiam/learning-css/README.md

 - in CSS `display: grid`, there's also `align-self` (for vertical), which works like it does in `display: flex`, but CSS grid also has `justify-self` (for horizontal)
 - "`-content`" = columns/rows themselves
 - "`-items`" = children in the cells

+- `grid-row: 1 / -1` on a child is possible: to span from top of grid to bottom of grid (track line 1 to track line -1, like negative indices in [Python](https://github.com/hchiam/learning-python)), regardless of the number of rows
+- `grid-row` and `grid-column` are indexed starting at 1 (or -1 from the ends), and if you give them one value, then it's assumed to be 1 cell size (`grid-row: 1` = `grid-row: 1 / 2`)